-FRE 250 -

-Special Topics in the Fire Service IAI: None
+FRE 250 - Special Topics in the Fire Service (1-4 credits)

-Special Topics in the Fire Science is designed to allow a student to apply other learning experiences toward credit at Rock Valley College.
-National Fire Academy courses, Illinois Fire Service Institute courses, workshops and seminars are examples of experiences that may be reviewed for credit.
+Special Topics in Fire Science is designed to allow a student to apply other learning experiences toward credit at Rock Valley College.
+National Fire Academy courses, Illinois Fire Service Institute courses, workshops and seminars are examples of experience, which may be reviewed for credit.
 A total of four credits will be allowed for this course.
-Prerequisite: Enrollment in the Fire Science curriculum.